Harvard Law School, J.D., cum laude (1971)

 HONORS AND POSITIONS

-- Recipient of the 2012 Larry Koltun Memorial award of INBLF, given each year to the INBLF member who most exemplifies the spirit of congeniality and collegiality that characterized the late DC chapter president
+- Recipient of the INBLF 2012 Larry Koltun Memorial award, given each year to the INBLF member who most exemplifies the spirit of congeniality and collegiality that characterized the late DC chapter president

 - Washington, D.C.
 “Super Lawyer” in the field of Intellectual Property; including listing in Corporate Counsel edition of “Super Lawyers”